-- 1.1 The purpose of this report is to provide a year-end update on the People and Communities Committee Plan 2017/18 outlining key achievements and progress on key actions and milestones. - 1.2 The People and Communities Committee Plan 2017/18 was approved by Committee on the 13 June 2017 and a follow up mid-year progress update was agreed by Committee on the 7 November 2017.
-The People and Communities Committee Plan 2018/19 was recently approved by Committee on the 8 May 2018 and a final designed version will be circulated to Members following ratification at the June Council meeting.

-- 2.1 The Committee is asked to: - Note the year-end progress against the agreed actions within the Committee Plan.

-3.1 Committee Plan Update
+- "1.0 Purpose of Report or Summary of main Issues - 1.1 The purpose of this report is to provide a year-end update on the People and Communities Committee Plan 2017/18 outlining key achievements and progress on key actions and milestones. - 1.2 The People and Communities Committee Plan 2017/18 was approved by Committee on the 13 June 2017 and a follow up mid-year progress update was agreed by Committee on the 7 November 2017.
+The People and Communities Committee Plan 2018/19 was recently approved by Committee on the 8 May 2018 and a final designed version will be circulated to Members following ratification at the June Council meeting. - 2.0 Recommendations - 2.1 The Committee is asked to; - Note the year-end progress against the agreed actions within the Committee Plan. - 3.0 Main report - 3.1 Committee Plan Update

 Over the last year, a range of strategies, policies, programmes and projects have been developed and implemented, aimed at improving the quality of life at the local level, working with partner organisations and communities to realise the City's full potential.
-Members will be aware that due to the nature of these key pieces of work, they are delivered over a medium to long-term timescale and will continue to feature on the plan until fully implemented.
+Members will be aware that due to the nature of these key pieces of work, they are delivered over a medium to longterm timescale and will continue to feature on the plan until fully implemented.
 Lead officers provided progress updates against Committee Plan projects, programmes and activities.